 S.A.V.E.
-Initial Contact Check-List Updated: May 24, 2020 Local Agency Contact Name: Position Title: Office Phone: Cell Phone: Fax Number: E-mail: SAVE MOA.
+Initial Contact Checklist Updated: May 24, 2020 Local Agency Contact Name: Position Title: Office Phone: Cell Phone: Fax Number: E-mail: - SAVE MOA.
 Sign the Memorandum of Agreement.
-Send signed copy to Statewide Coordinato r.
-Confirm Meeting Location.
-Find out: exactly where they want SAVE members to report (ie. but uilding room number), size of the room (capacity for appropriate number of people?), telephone and intern driving directions, and details for parking personal vehicles. net availability, □ Human Resources Paperwork.
-Ask the Local Agency what forms or other paperwork they n eed us to fill out for expenses reimbursement, etc. (MOA items 12 under Local Jurisdiction Responsibilities the Local Agency has us fill out a standard employment application or vendor account forms.
-If possible, send the paperwork to the SAVE volunteers prior to deployment. □ Deputize SAVE Members .
-Discuss how the Local Agency plans to deputize the SAVE member ers as deputy building officials.
+Send signed copy to Statewide Coordinate Confirm Meeting Location.
+Find out: exactly where they want SAVE members to report (i.e. a number), size of the room (capacity for appropriate number of people?), telephone and interdriving directions, and details for parking personal vehicles. building room □ Human Resources Paperwork.
+Ask the Local Agency what forms or other paperwork they out for expenses reimbursement, etc. (MOA items 12 under Local Jurisdiction Responsibilities the Local Agency has us fill out a standard employment application or vendor account forms. send the paperwork to the SAVE volunteers prior to deployment. s).
+Often times Deputize SAVE Members.
+Discuss how the Local Agency plans to deputize the SAVE members. pers as deputy building officials.
 This can be very informal.
-Example: I, state your name, do solemnly swear (or affirm) that I will faithfully execute the office of tem building inspector for (Local Agency). iporary Collector App, Maps and Inspection Paperwork.
-Explain Collector App, standard SAVE inspec tion forms and building posting criteria.
-Find out what maps are available: Search and Rescue grid map, aeria l photos with street addresses, street maps, etc. Have forms and maps ready before the SAVE members arr Discuss SAVE Incident Action Plan.
-Suggest method of deploying SAVE Strike Teams (ie. Use s earch and rescue grid maps and inspect all buildings in each grid.) • Inspection Limits.
-Confirm geographic limits of SAVE's work (ie. only in the City limits, City • Number and Priority of Buildings.
-Confirm estimated number of buildings to be evaluated • there any priority/essential structures (hospitals, fire/police stations, shelters, pharmacy, • • Field Communications.
-They may have an overall Incident Action Plan that would include communication information. (ie. cell phones to call 911 for emergencies, fire department • • SAVE / Local Agency Communications.
-What time and how does SAVE report results to the Agency?
+Example: I, state your name, do solemnly swear (or affirm) that I will faithfully execute the office of ter nporary building inspector for (Local Agency).
+Collector App, Maps and Inspection Paperwork.
+Explain Collector App, standard SAVE inspection building posting criteria.
+Find out what maps are available: Search and Rescue grid map, aeria street addresses, street maps, etc. Have forms and maps ready before the SAVE members are al photos with Discuss SAVE Incident Action Plan .
+Suggest method of deploying SAVE Strike Teams (i.e. Use rescue grid maps and inspect all buildings in each grid.)
+Inspection Limits.
+Confirm geographic limits of SAVE's work (i.e. only in the City limits, Ci Number and Priority of Buildings.
+Confirm estimated number of buildings to be evaluate there any priority/essential structures (hospitals, fire/police stations, shelters, pharmacy, d by SAVE.
+Are Field Communications.
+They may have an overall Incident Action Plan that would include communication information. (i.e. cell phones to call 911 for emergencies, fire departmen SAVE / Local Agency Communications.
+What time and how does SAVE report results to t it radio, etc.). he Local Agency?
 Review Daily Briefing and Debriefing agendas and demobilization plans.
-Local Ag release and social media regarding inspection placards? ency press release and social media regarding inspection placards:

-- Transportation.
-Confirm the Local Agency and/or National Guard will transport the SAVE members to and from the damaged buildings.
-Water should be provided in the vehicles for SAVE. - Food/Lodging.
-Confirm details with Local Agency (This is the Local Agency's responsibility). - Recon.
-Make a field reconnaissance of the damage area so you can brief the SAVE members on what they will see and do. - □ Update SAVE Statewide Coordinator and/or Alternate Statewide Coordinators.
-Establish a regular communication schedule (during regular business hours, at least once in morning and at end of shift).
+Local Agency?
+Review Daily Briefing and Debriefing agendas and social media regarding inspection placards? gency press • Transportation.
+Confirm the Local Agency and/or National Guard will transport the SAVE and from the damaged buildings.
+Water should be provided in the vehicles for SAVE.
+Food/Lodging.
+Confirm details with Local Agency (This is the Local Agency's responsibility Recon.
+Make a field reconnaissance of the damaged area so you can brief the SAVE members • • will see and do. s on what they Update SAVE Statewide Coordinator and/or Alternate Statewide Coordinators.
+Establish a r communication schedule (during regular business hours, at least once in morning and at end -